Skip to content

 MetaTrader5-Like StrategyTester Configurations

-The StrategyTester class expects tester configurations in the form of a dictionary:
+The StrategyTester class expects tester configurations in the form of a Python dictionary:

 As it stands currently, supported keys in a configuration dictionary include: